mepalashganguly/Interviews/README.md

 5R's
 1. Rehost - No Code Change ( life time of an App, if it's not stratigic App then rehost )
 2. Refactor ( PAAS ) - No Code Changing
-4. Re-archietect - ( Changing DB, Code change, changing my application, shift to vm based app to container / Servreless etc )
+3. Re-archietect - ( Changing DB, Code change, changing my application, shift to vm based app to container / Servreless etc )
-5. Rebuild - ( To many changes then - Build from Scratch )
+4. Rebuild - ( To many changes then - Build from Scratch )
+5. Replace
 5R's Based on Effor level ( Low/Midium/high )

 </b></details>